 You may be thinking that vegetarians don’t like hamburgers and maybe they don’t like the traditional hamburger that uses ground meat, but even cultures within cultures have their version.

 This is where hunters and foodies enter my story.
 Hunters have been enjoying venison burgers since the beginning of the of…well, the invention of the hamburger.
 Recently the “foodies” of the world have embraced venison like never before.
 They are fascinated with the flavor, especially of those that have been grass, acorn, berry, and herb fed.

 The earthy flavors of venison cannot be duplicated by any other cut of meat.
-Lamb gets very close to the texture and flavor and is a fantastic substitute as is grass fed beef.
+Lamb gets very close to the texture and flavor, though, and is a fine substitute in this recipe, as is grass fed beef.

 I particularly like a little heat and sweetness mixed into my flavor profile!
-Chipotle Pepper Mayonnaise is just the right addition.
-Actually this easy mayonnaise recipe works well as a vegetable dip too.
+For me, therefore, the chipotle pepper mayonnaise in this venison burger recipe is just the right addition.
+Actually, this easy mayonnaise recipe works well as a vegetable dip, too.
 It is a recipe to learn by heart for sure.

 - 4 pounds venison or lamb

 - 1 pound bacon

 - 1 medium onion finely chopped

 - 1 ripe red jalapeño seeded (or not if you like it more spicy)